gireeshkbogu/LAAD/README.md

 ```

 ### COVID-19 timeline graphic
 COVID-19 virus exposure, symptom onset and testing (1).
-There are exceptions like 70 days of verial shredding in immunnocompromised patient (3).
+There are exceptions like 70 days of virial shredding in immunnocompromised patient (3).

 ![timeline](https://user-images.githubusercontent.com/3885659/98132147-e9a4e380-1e70-11eb-9185-16d4406422a3.jpeg)